What does the SECURE 2.0 Act mean for you?

 #ICPconcerned

-There's no doubt 2020 is a challenging year and will go down in history as hard times for so many people.
+There's no doubt that 2020 was a challenging year and will go down in history as hard times for so many people.
 The International Center for Photography initialized a call for art using the hashtag #ICPConcerned on Instagram.
 I submitted this photo in response.
-The three-month exhibit was available online from Oct 01, 2020 – Dec 31, 2020.
+A three-month exhibit ran from Oct 01, 2020 – Dec 31, 2020.

 Self as story